ramachari-94/LeadingClubCaseStudy/README.md

 ## Contact

-Created by [@sukhijapiyush] - feel free to contact me!
+Created by [@parashuram] - feel free to contact me!

 <!-- Optional -->